 I walked away vowing never again to compete.
 But the competition bug hit me hard, and I was back at it a month later.
 During that brief break, I turned to online BBQ forums and fellow competitors for advice on improving my rib score.
 Slowly but surely, my ribs began to move up the rankings, and a few contests later I got a top ten call.

-In the spirit of camaderie and to honor those who helped me up my game, here are my best tips for competition barbecue and my personal ribs recipe.
-Think of the recipe as a template, and free free to customize it with different rubs, sauces, and seasonings.
+In the spirit of camaraderie and to honor those who helped me up my game, here are my best tips for competition barbecue and my personal ribs recipe.
+Think of the recipe as a template, and feel free to customize it with different rubs, sauces, and seasonings.

 1) Stockpile charcoal.
 Many retailers have amazing deals on charcoal during Memorial Day, July 4th, and Labor Day weekends.
 Take advantage and stockpile.